oxzi/gosh/README.md

 # gosh!
 Go Share ![CI](https://github.com/oxzi/gosh/workflows/CI/badge.svg)

 gosh is a simple HTTP file sharing server on which users can upload their files without login or authentication.
-All files have a maximum lifetime and are then deleted.
+All files have a maximum lifetime and are then purged.

 ## Features

-- Standalone HTTP web server, no additional server needed (might be proxied for HTTPS)
-- Supports a FastCGI server instead of HTTP if `--listen fcgi:/path/to.sock`
-- Store with both files and some metadata
-- Only safe uploader's IP address for legal reasons, anonymous download
-- File and all metadata are automatically deleted after expiration
+- __Configurability__
+  - One short YAML file for everything
-- Configurable maximum lifetime and file size for uploads
+  - Custom maximum file size and lifetime
-- Replace or drop configured MIME types
+  - MIME type filter and rewriting
-- Simple upload both via webpanel or by `curl`, `wget` or the like
+- __Uploading__
+  - Configure a shorter file lifetime for each upload
+  - Mark files as burn-after-reading to be deleted after first retrieval
+  - Uploader receives deletion URL to remove files before their expiration
   - User manual available from the `/` page
-- Uploads can specify their own shorter lifetime
-- Each upload generates also generates a custom deletion URL
-- Burn after Reading: uploads can be deleted after the first download
+  - Web panel to click those settings
+  - HTTP POSTing through `curl` or the like
+- __Web server modes__
+  - Standalone HTTP web server mode
+  - FastCGI web server mode
-- Client side caching by HTTP headers `Last-Modified` and `If-Modified-Since` and HTTP status code 304
+  - Client side caching by HTTP headers `Last-Modified` / `If-Modified-Since` and HTTP status code 304
-- On Linux there is additional hardening through Landlock and seccomp-bpf
-- On OpenBSD there is additional hardening through pledge and unveil
-- Print only the final URL with the `?onlyURL` GET parameter instead of a more verbose output
-- Configurable URL prefix, e.g., host under `http://example.org/gosh/`.
+  - URL prefix support to host, e.g., under `http://example.org/gosh/`
+- __Store__
+  - Local file and metadata store
+  - Uploader's IP address will be stored for legal reasons, anonymous download
+  - All data will be purged when file is deleted
+- __Hardening__
+  - `chroot`ed, privilege dropped, `fork`+`exec`ed daemon
+  - `seccomp-bpf` filtered on Linux
+  - `pledge` promised on OpenBSD

 ## Installation